 Q: Will the park be open when the work is being done?

-A: No. The park will be closed on the above dates to allow for efficient access and monitoring.
+A: No. The park will be closed to all activity, including foot traffic, on the above dates to allow for efficient access and monitoring.

 Q: What other population management methods have been considered?
 What about moving ground squirrels to another park or open space?

-A: Trapping is not effective for a large number of squirrels.
+A: Earlier this year, the Department fumigated burrows using carbon monoxide.
+However, that method was not effective given the number of burrows and squirrels.
+Trapping is not effective for a large number of squirrels.
 Further, any live squirrel caught by traps must be relocated in the same area where it was caught or euthanized according to California laws.
-A previously proposed method of using poison bait boxes will not be used.
+A previously proposed method of poison bait boxes will not be used.

-Q: Will the carbon monoxide used in burrows be harmful to humans?
+Q: Is the fumigation compound used in burrows harmful to humans?

-A: Carbon monoxide is a gas that has no harmful effects when present in the open air.
-Park staff and pest management contractor will be on site during and after fumigation to monitor conditions.
+A: No. The fumigation material has no harmful effects on humans or any other animal outside of burrows in the open air.
+Park and USDA staff will be on site during and after fumigation to monitor conditions.

-Q: Will other wild or even domestic animals be affected by the carbon monoxide?
+Q: Will other wild or even domestic animals be affected by burrow fumigation?

-A: The use of carbon monoxide directly into burrows is quick, efficient and eliminates exposure to other wild and domestic animals in the park and surrounding area.
+A: No. Fumigation directly into burrows is quick, efficient and eliminates exposure to other animals -- wild or domestic -- outside of burrows in the park and surrounding area.

 Q: How much damage can ground squirrels do to a large park?